enricfentcami/k8s-ckad-notas/ckad-07-state_persistence_volumes.md

 Storage within a Pod is volatile or transient.
 Volumes are used to persist data outside of the Pod.

+On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
+One problem occurs when a container crashes or is stopped.
+Container state is not saved so all of the files that were created or modified during the lifetime of the container are lost.
+During a crash, kubelet restarts the container with a clean state.
+Another problem occurs when multiple containers are running in a Pod and need to share files.
+It can be challenging to setup and access a shared filesystem across all of the containers.
+The Kubernetes volume abstraction solves both of these problems.
+Familiarity with Pods is suggested.

 ## **1. Volumes & mount**

-Mount a volume inside the Pod with storage on the host (only useful on single-node):
+Mount a volume inside the Pod with storage on the host (only useful on single-node, but not recommended):

 ```yaml
 apiVersion: v1